 “For me, to come out publicly to defend somebody that basically everybody in the country feels is guilty of murder is, from a personal strategy, not probably a good choice for me,” Kennedy has said.
 “But I know [Michael’s] innocent.”

 Robert F. Kennedy would later write a book titled, Framed: Why Michael Skakel Spent Over A Decade In Prison for a Murder He Didn’t Commit.
-And I don’t know, for me it’s just like, just shut up already.
+And I don’t know, for me, it’s just like, shut up already.
 Obviously, someone in the Skakel house had something to do with this and the fact that no one is saying a word really depletes my potential sympathy.

 In October 2013, Skakel was granted a new trial by Connecticut judge Thomas A. Bishop, who ruled that Skakel’s attorney, Michael Sherman, failed to adequately represent Skakel when he was originally convicted.

 On November 21, 2013, Skakel was released from prison on a $1.2 million bond along with other conditions: he was to be monitored with a GPS device, could have no contact with the Moxley family, must check in periodically over the phone and would not be allowed to leave the state of Connecticut unless granted permission.
-He was granted permission to relocate to Westchester County, New York with his family.
+He was later granted permission to relocate to Westchester County, New York with his family.

 On May 4, 2018, the Connecticut Supreme Court vacated Skakel’s conviction and ordered a new trial.
 All of his conditions were removed.
 The court ruled that Sherman had “rendered ineffective assistance” when he failed to contact an alibi witness whose name was provided by Skakel.
 As a result, Skakel was deprived of a fair trial.